AherRahul/portfolio-v1/content/articles/01-beginner-to-advance-nodejs/beginner-to-advance-nodejs-1-3.md

 Imagine you're a spy with different gadgets for different missions.
 Your tools for a mission on a boat will be different from those you use in a desert.
 In the same way, the **JavaScript global object** is the set of tools available to your code, and these tools are determined by the environment it runs in.

-The Browser's Control Room: 'window' 🌐:
+The Browser's Control Room: 'window':
 ---------------------------------------------
 - In a web browser, the global object is called window.
 This object is your direct connection to everything related to the browser.
 It holds all the web-specific APIs   that let you manipulate the web page, handle events, and interact with the user.
 Things like document (which represents the entire HTML page), alert() for pop-up messages, and localStorage are all properties of the window object.
 If you're in a browser and type console.log(window.document), you're essentially asking the control room for the document tool.

-Node.js's Control Room: 'global' 💻 :
+Node.js's Control Room: 'global' :
 ---------------------------------------------
 - On the server, with Node.js, there is no web page or a user interface.
 Therefore, the global object is not window.
 Instead, it's a different object called global.
 This object gives you access to APIs for server-side tasks like working with the file system (fs), managing child processes, and handling network requests.
 If you tried to use window.document in Node.js, you'd get an error because the global object doesn't have a document property.
 The window and global objects are distinct control rooms for different jobs.